 Have you ever wondered what it takes to sustain a legacy?
 The answer is people just like you.

-In 2016, our Founder Dale Walksler introduced our Lifetime Donorship program to help sustain the long-term growth of the museum and the ongoing effort to educate our visitors on the history of the American Motorcycle.
+In 2016, our Founder Dale Walksler introduced the WTT Donorship program to help sustain the long-term growth of the museum and the ongoing effort to educate our visitors on the history of the American Motorcycle.
 The program opens a way for you to move from a casual observer to an active participant.